Q: What are Peer Partners and Ambassadors?

 Q: Why should I participate in Building Bridges?

-A: To participate in the program students must be matriculated full-time or part-time, agree to a one-year commitment to the program, attend program events as required and be willing to create a sustaining and supportive relationship with each other.
+A: To participate in the program students must be a returning matriculated full-time or part-time student, who agrees to a one-year commitment to the program, attend program events as required and is willing to create a sustaining and supportive relationship with their Peer Partner.

 Q: What sort of time commitment is required for Building Bridges?

-A: It is extremely flexible!
-While there are a few required events throughout the year for all Building Bridges participants (see below), the time Ambassadors and Peer Partners meet with each other is based entirely on your schedule and needs.
-You can utilize your Ambassador as much or as little as you feel necessary.
+A: Ambassadors are required to attend training, as well as Orientation, as well as a few required events throughout the year (see below).
+However, the time Ambassadors and Peer Partners meet with each other is extremely flexible!
+It is based entirely on you and your Peer Partner’s schedules and needs.

 Q: What sort of events will I need to attend?